Player Experience Design in 20 Minutes (Coffee Break Series)

 Skim the headings, then re-read only what sparks a decision.
 Bonus: end sessions mid-paragraph to make restarting easy.

 The book rewards re-reading.
-On pass two, the Player Experience connections become more explicit and surprisingly rigorous.
-(Side note: if you like Quickstart Guide to Immersive User Experience (Paperback), you’ll likely enjoy this too.)
+On pass two, the Game UX connections become more explicit and surprisingly rigorous.

 Theo Grant • Security